14 Common Problems with Outdated Websites

-Bounce rate shows how long a website visitor stays on your site after viewing one page.
-If your website’s bounce rate is over 50%, it means 50% of visitors leave without navigating to different pages on your site.
+The bounce rate shows how long a website visitor stays on your site after viewing one page.
+If your website’s bounce rate is over 50%, 50% of visitors leave without navigating to different pages.
 That is one of the problems with outdated websites.

-There are various reasons for high bounce rates that can include bot traffic, web design issues, information architecture, etc. And designing your website without keeping user interface (UI) and user experience (UX) in mind can increase the bounce rate, signaling it’s time to redesign your website.
+There are various reasons for high bounce rates, including bot traffic, web design issues, information architecture, etc. And designing your website without keeping user interface (UI) and user experience (UX) in mind can increase the bounce rate, signaling it’s time to redesign your website.

 2. Non-Mobile-First Website

-According to Hosting Tribunal, in 2021, the number of smartphone users in the US exceeded 280 Million!
-That is 85% of all people in the US.
+85% of U.S. adults own a smartphone as of 2022.
 And in many other countries, especially in Asia, that percentage is much higher.
 The highest usage comes from South Korea, where nearly every adult (95 percent) is a smartphone user.

 Your website should be mobile-first, meaning users can access it from all devices, regardless of screen size.
 Take Google’s mobile-friendly test and analyze your website to see if it has a mobile-friendly design.